The CAGE questionnaire is a quick, reliable tool used to screen for problematic drinking behaviours.

 Can the CAGE Questionnaire be Used as a Self-assessment Tool?

 Yes, the CAGE questionnaire is commonly used as a self-assessment tool for individuals concerned about their alcohol consumption.
-Its four-question format makes it easy to administer without professional guidance, helping individuals recognize potential alcohol-related issues.
-However, while it raises awareness, it is not a definitive diagnostic tool and should be followed by a professional evaluation if concerns arise.
-Self-reported answers are also influenced by bias, making clinical assessment necessary for accurate diagnosis.
+Its four-question format makes it easy to administer without professional guidance, helping individuals recognize potential alcohol issues and seek alcohol addiction treatment.

 Where is the CAGE Screening Administered?

 The CAGE screening is administered in medical and behavioral health settings to identify individuals at risk of alcohol dependency.
-It serves as a quick and effective tool for assessing long-term alcohol use issues, making it a valuable resource across various healthcare environments.
+It serves as a quick and effective tool for assessing long-term alcohol use issues.